 - Check your site speed.
 Google’s PageSpeed Insights gives you an idea of how fast your desktop and mobile pages load, as well as suggestions for improvement.

-- Ensure your website security is on point.
+- Ensure your cybersecurity is on point.
 Protecting customer data is extremely important, particularly in South Africa where consumers are still less trusting of payments on online platforms.

 After these checks, If your website is not able to function at the standards you expect of it, it might be time to invest in a website builder that can take on your larger volume of traffic and transactions.
 If your e-Commerce store is ready for expansion, website development is your next priority in getting ready for a busy season.